Install Extensions

 ...

-Installing Extensions for PHP CLI (Installing the memcached extension as an example)
+Install Extensions for PHP CLI (Taking the memcached extension as an example)

-Method One: Using apt or yum to Install
+Method 1: Install Using apt or yum Command

-If PHP was installed using apt or yum commands, the extensions can also be installed using apt or yum.
+If PHP is installed via apt or yum commands, then extensions can also be installed via apt or yum.

-Method for installing PHP extensions on debian/ubuntu and similar systems using apt (non-root users need to add sudo command)
+Method for installing PHP extensions using apt on systems like Debian/Ubuntu (non-root users need to prepend sudo commands)

 1. Use apt-cache search to find the extension package